vonmillhausen/sf2000/README.md

 * You can [change the default button mappings](https://vonmillhausen.github.io/sf2000/tools/buttonMappingChanger.htm) for each emulator (newer firmwares have this feature built-in, but the built-in implementation is buggy)
 * You can add your own ROMs to the `roms` folder on the microSD card, which will then appear in the user ROMs menu of the device.
 You can also modify the built-in ROM lists using [FROGTOOL](https://github.com/tzlion/frogtool)
 * You can [replace the default menu theme with a custom one](#how-do-i-install-new-menu-themes)

+Many of the above tasks can be done using [Tadpole](https://github.com/EricGoldsteinNz/tadpole), a general management tool for the SF2000 developed by `.ericgoldstein`.

 ### How do I install new menu themes?
 The SF2000 doesn't natively support themes at all; however, all of the images and sounds for the stock theme live in the `Resources` folder on the microSD card.
 Therefore, by simply replacing the stock theme's files, the stock theme can be replaced.